Operachi061/untitledtextlibc/readme.md

 ### UntitledTextlibc is a simple portable C library.
+Part of UntitledTextPack.

 Goal of this libc is a full compatibility with posix, minimalism and speed.